kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ## Prerequisites

-For this example we'll following to be install or setup:
+For this example we will require the following to be setup:

 - [Visual Studio 2017 (Community edition will work fine)](https://visualstudio.microsoft.com/downloads/)
 - [AWS Toolkit for Visual Studio 2017](https://aws.amazon.com/visualstudio/)